balderdashy/sails-docs/concepts/extending-sails/extending-sails.md

 + [**Adapters**](http://sailsjs.org/documentation/concepts/extending-sails/Adapters) - for integrating Waterline (Sails' ORM) with new data sources, including databases, APIs, or even hardware. *Example*: [sails-postgresql](https://www.npmjs.com/package/sails-postgresql), the official [PostgreSQL](http://www.postgresql.org/) adapter for Sails.
 + [**Hooks**](http://sailsjs.org/documentation/concepts/extending-sails/Hooks) - for overriding or injecting new functionality in the Sails runtime.  *Example*: [sails-hook-autoreload](https://www.npmjs.com/package/sails-hook-autoreload), which adds auto-refreshing for a Sails project's API without having to manually restart the server.

-If you&rsquo;re interested in developing a &ldquo;plugin&rdquo; for Sails, you will most often want to make a [hook](http://sailsjs.org/documentation/concepts/extending-sails/Hooks).
+If you&rsquo;re interested in developing a plugin for Sails, you will most often want to make a [hook](http://sailsjs.org/documentation/concepts/extending-sails/Hooks).

 <a name="foot1">*</a> <sub>_Core hooks_, like `http`, `request`, etc. are hooks which are bundled with Sails out of the box.
 They can be disabled by specifying a `hooks` configuration in your `.sailsrc` file, or when lifting Sails programatically.</sub>